JonoYang/m-apostrophe-bot/README.md

 This bot's sole purpose is to put apostrophes after words starting with m for maximum euphoria.

+A module for translating posts into Morse code is also being developed.

+## To-do

+Bot basis and functionality (e.g. putting apostrophes after words that start with m) would probably be seperated.
+Functionality would be its own module imported by the bot program.

 ## Sources

 ### Basic Reddit Bot Guides: